Several fitness functions and entanglement gates in quantum kernel generation

 \subsection{Breast cancer dataset}

 We initiate our analysis with the breast cancer dataset, sourced from Sklearn \cite{PVG11, Zwitter1998}.
 This dataset contains measurements of breast tissue derived from a medical imaging technique, including various measurements related to cell nuclei.
 The primary objective is to ascertain whether a tumor is benign (harmless) or malignant (cancerous and dangerous).
 The breast cancer dataset, imported from scikit-learn, comprises 569 samples, encompassing 30 real, positive features.
 These features encompass attributes related to cancer mass, such as mean radius, mean texture, mean perimeter, and more.
 Among these samples, 212 are labeled as "malignant," while 357 are labeled as "benign."

-To facilitate our analysis, we organize this data into a feature matrix of dimensions 569 by 30 and a target vector of dimension 569.
-Subsequently, we randomly select a number of features equal to the number of quantum circuits and allocate 100 rows for training and 50 rows for testing purposes.

-Having our training and testing datasets prepared, we proceed with the previously outlined procedure to compute the training and testing quantum kernel matrices.
+Subsequently, we randomly select a number of features equal to the number of quantum circuits for training.
+To ensure robustness in our analysis, we randomly selected 50 feature combinations for each qubit size.
+Having our training and testing datasets prepared, we proceed with the previously outlined procedure to compute the training and testing kernel matrices.
+We start with initial random population of 100 individuals represented as binary chains, each comprising $N+\binom{N}{2} +4$ bits, where $N$ represents the number of qubits.
+We use 20\% crossover and mutation rate.
+To get a more realistic accuracy, we use the 5-fold cross-validation methods to have 5 different training and test subsets and then average accuracy and other outputs.
+We use a combination of generation number and accuracy as stopping criterion.
 These quantum kernels can subsequently be integrated into classical kernel methods.

-Figure \ref{fig:boundary} illustrates the data points and prediction boundaries resulting from the quantum kernel SVM in a two-qubit scenario, while Figure \ref{fig:confusion} presents the corresponding confusion matrix.
-The confusion matrix is a pivotal tool for evaluating the performance of a classification algorithm.
-Together, these elements furnish an estimate of the quantum kernel matrix, which can be harnessed as a kernel for support vector classification.
+The NSGA-II typically run only 10 generations to achieve higher accuracy than the classical SVMs.

 We conducted a comprehensive comparison of various kernels and quantum feature mapping techniques.
-Specifically, we assessed the performance of four well-established classical kernels ('Linear,' 'Poly,' 'RBF,' 'Sigmoid').
-To ensure robustness in our analysis, we randomly selected 50 feature combinations for each qubit size.
-The results, summarized in Table \ref{table_compare1} and illustrated in Figure \ref{fig:accuracy_comparison}, showcase the average best accuracy achieved by each prediction method across different feature and qubit configurations.
+Specifically, we assessed the performance of four well-established classical kernels (Linear, Poly, RBF, Sigmoid) and Logistic Regression, Naive Bayes K-Neighbors and Decision Tree.
+The results, summarized in Table \ref{table_compare1}, showcase the average best accuracy achieved by each prediction method across different feature and qubit configurations.